Zayne-sprague/Kaggle_VinBigData_Competition/README.md

 - [x] ResNet / RetinaNet implementations that scale
 - [x] CUDA implementation with env files
 - [ ] Finish the custom Resnet model because its cool

+Submission text
+-

+My first kaggle competition submission!

+These predictions are from 2 retina based models.
+One being a binary classifier with a custom classification head, used to determine if the image is healthy or abnormal.
+THe second model is for when the image is abnormal, using a traditional retina model, classifies the abnormalities and their locations.
+Trained locally on 2 980tis for 6hours total